fortunejs/fortune/doc/GUIDE.md

 // Add application error messages in English (default language).
 // More languages can be defined as keys on the `message` function.
 Object.assign(message.en, {
-  'InvalidAuthorization: 'The given user and/or password is invalid.', 'InvalidPermission': 'You do not have permission to do that.', 'MissingField': 'The required field "{field}" is missing.'
+  'InvalidAuthorization': 'The given user and/or password is invalid.', 'InvalidPermission': 'You do not have permission to do that.', 'MissingField': 'The required field "{field}" is missing.'
 })